 - The walls and floors are designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance.
-All doors are 30-minute fire resistant with cold smoke seals, including those in 1-hour rated walls. - 2) The premises have sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire between dwellings.
+Flat entrance doors are predominantly 30-minute notional fire doors, including those in 1-hour rated walls. - 2) The premises have sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire between dwellings.
 Whilst the existing fire stopping is fit for purpose, there is a cyclical programme to ensure fire stopping as not been compromised by third parties and where applicable enhance the fire stopping. - 3) All communal doors are fitted with automatic closing devices that are checked on a regular basis by Caretaking Teams as part of their checks.
-Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s). - 4) All communal fire doors are subject to a 12-weekly check by the Fire Safety Rapid Response Team. - 5) There are no service cupboards within the communal areas. - 6) A variety of methods / materials have been used to achieve firestopping including Rockwool, fire rated sponge and intumescent pillows. - 7) The fire stopping / compartmentation is subject to an annual by the Fire Safety Rapid Response Team - 8) A variety of methods / materials have been used to achieve firestopping, refer to table(s) below.
+Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s). - 4) All communal fire doors are subject to an anual check by the Fire Safety Rapid Response Team. - 5) A variety of methods / materials have been used to achieve firestopping including Rockwool, fire rated sponge and intumescent pillows. - 6) The fire stopping / compartmentation is subject to an annual check by the Fire Safety Rapid Response Team. - 7) Any remedial works arising from the fire stopping / compartmentation check(s) will be actioned immediately by the Fire Safety Rapid Response Team. - 8) Individual Flat doors are predominantly notional FD30 fire doors.